-We have high expectations of our students and look for prospective students who have good attendance, punctuality and behaviour records and a positive work ethic.
+We have high expectations of our students and look for prospective students who have excellent attendance, punctuality and behaviour records and a positive work ethic.

-As well as academic courses to choose from, Haggerston sixth form offers a full programme of enrichment that we would expect you to be a part of; for example, speaker events, careers talks and DfE opportunities.
-We are committed to developing your talents and abilities beyond just academics.
+As well as academic courses to choose from, Haggerston sixth form offers a full programme of enrichment that we expect you to be a part of; for example, speaker events, careers talks and DfE opportunities.
+We are committed to developing the character of our students and all sixth form students take part in at least one student leadership or community role.

-If you decide to apply to the sixth form at Haggerston, you should complete the application form online promptly so that we can then arrange a meeting or interview to discuss your future with us.
+If you decide to apply to the sixth form at Haggerston, you should complete the application form online so that we can then arrange an enrollment meeting to discuss your future with us.

-Please do not hesitate to speak to us about the sixth form.
+Please do not hesitate to speak to us about the Sixth Form.
 We look forward to meeting you soon.

+Ms Clarke and Ms Forbes

-Ms Charlotte Clarke Head of Sixth Form
+Head and Assistant Head of Sixth Form